HuangJiaChen1/CV-final-project/README.md

 the comparison of the two trackers.

 Note that the DL tracker is not always better than the traditional Lukas-Kanade tracker.

+The preprocessed data used to train the model is too big to upload, please train the model on your own, the dataset is integrated in the code.